 In mild climates, it is possible to take the chill off an RV with a catalytic heater.
 These require no circulating fan, some require no electricity at all.
 But, they dump their combustion products, water vapour and carbon dioxide, into the living space.
 So, they require ventilation to prevent you suffocating with carbon dioxide, and to prevent everything turning to mildew with moisture - too much ventilation for real winters.

 Below 0°F, a furnace must be vented to the outside.
 Old units did this with convection, but all new units I am aware of do it with 12V power - lots of it.
 And, they all now seem to have a very dangerous feature - if the propane runs low, they leave the fan running nonstop until your coach battery is discharged totally, freezes, cracks, then dumps sulphuric acid over everything around it.
 Again, if you are a furnace manufacturer and your units shut down properly when ignition fails, I will gladly publicize your product.
-I note that this offer has been outstanding now for ten years, and that neither of the remaining RV furnace manufacturers, Hydraflame or Suburban, has accepted.
+I note that this offer has been outstanding now for 3 decades, and that neither of the remaining RV furnace manufacturers, Hydraflame or Suburban, has accepted.
 Why hasn't someone living in the USA sued them?
 This a basic safety issue.
 After all, Dinosaur makes a board that behaves properly, and all you have to do to live safely is to void your furnace warranty and replace your Hydraflame or Suburban control board.

 How much heat do you need?
 Answer 3 questions: how cold? how well insulated? how big?